An experienced Michigan police misconduct lawyer can help if you or a loved one was injured by a law enforcement officer.

 How do you determine what is excessive force?

-Excessive force refers to physical force used beyond of what a police officer reasonably believes is necessary under the circumstances.
+Excessive force refers to physical force used beyond what a police officer reasonably believes is necessary under the circumstances.
 This would include brutal physical force, such as punching or striking a person with a blunt instrument like flashlight, club, or other equipment.

 Excessive also includes the use of a taser or stun guns when one is not necessary for restraint.
 Officers are trained to use the least amount of force possible to arrest or apprehend a criminal or crime suspect.
 Law enforcement officers cannot legally use physical force to coerce a statement or admission for anyone.